 GDPR legislation was established to provide greater protection and rights to individuals by creating a standard for data protection within all businesses operating in the EU.
 The General Protection Data Regulation replaces the previous set of European Union data protection laws titled as Data Protection Directive, established in 1995.

 Is EMOTIV GDPR Compliant?

 Data generated by EMOTIV products or services is automatically encrypted, stored and securely backed up to user accounts through our proprietary EMOTIV Cloud software.
-EMOTIV is committed to securing and handling your information with administrative, technical, and physical safeguards by design and follows GDPR regulation closely using industry-standard encryption.
+EMOTIV is committed to securing and handling your information with administrative, technical, and physical safeguards by design and follows GDPR regulations closely, using industry-standard encryption.